 ‘Not your average fire feed — 2003’ describes the exceptional way in which the Stanley community rallied together to maintain morale with good humour and to keep exhausted fire fighters going with good food.
 Community responses after the bushfire, ranging from positive steps towards fire-readiness for the future, to creative and artistic reflections on the bushfire experience, are also considered.

-The exhibition culminates with two aspects of the bushfires of 2009, in as-yet untitled sections.
-First, it documents the crushing way in which coordinated fire fighting efforts and sophisticated equipment, could not prevent a tragic loss of property and life.
-Secondly, it concludes by looking at how the community recovered from these harrowing events, and how Stanley now looks to the future, in the knowledge that the Plateau — which anecdotally is drier than before — remains at risk of bushfire.
+The exhibition culminates with two aspects of the bushfires of 2009: ‘Nothing could stop that fire’ documents the crushing way in which coordinated fire fighting efforts and sophisticated equipment, could not prevent a tragic loss of property and life.
+And ‘If I hadn’t seen it, I wouldn’t have believed it,’ concludes by looking at how the community recovered from these harrowing events, and how Stanley now looks to the future, in the knowledge that the Plateau — which is drier than before — is now at substantial risk of catastrophic bushfire.